-Insert the plug in the hole next to the antenna connector as shown in Figure 42.
+Insert the plug in the hole next to the antenna connector as shown in Figure 47.
 The hole is not round, so the plug is a tight fit.
 The plug snaps in place.

-Figure 42.
+Figure 47.
 Installing the Hole Plug.

-If you have the KXAT3 ATU option to install at this time, mount the KXAT3 board as shown in Figure 43.
+If you have the KXAT3 ATU option to install at this time, mount the KXAT3 board as shown in Figure 48 using the hardware provided with the KXAT3 option.
 Be especially careful to ensure that all the pins on both connectors engage with their opposites on the RF Board.
-It is normal for part of the length of the pins on P2 to be visible when the connectors are properly mated.
+It is normal for part of the length of the connector pins to be visible when the connectors are properly mated.

-Figure 43.
+Figure 48.
 Installing the KXAT3 ATU.

-If you did not install the KXAT3 in the previous step, plug the wire from the antenna connector into J7 on the RF board as shown in Figure 44.
+If you did not install the KXAT3 in the previous step, plug the wire from the antenna connector into J7 on the RF board as shown in Figure 49.
 Be sure the connector is oriented so that both pins engage J7 on the side marked ANT.

-Figure 44.
+Figure 49.
 Connecting the Antenna Cable to the RF Board.

-If you have the KXFL3 filter option, install it as shown in Figure 45.
-The connector is at the opposite end of the RF board from the antenna connector near the shield you installed on the RF board earlier.
-Be sure the board is oriented as shown and that pin 1 of the KXFL3 board is in the connector hole closest to the end of the KX3.
+If you have the KXFL3 filter option, install it as shown in Figure 50, otherwise skip this step.
+The connector for the KXFL3 board is at the opposite end of the RF board from the antenna connector and near the shield you installed on the RF board earlier.

+- First loosen the screw at the end of the heat sink so the board does not strike it and insert it as shown with pin 1 of the KXFL3 board in the connector hole closest to the end of the KX3.
 Note that two holes in the female connector are not used.
-The KXFL3 board has only ten pins.
-The new, longer screw through the bottom cover and heat sink does not make electrical contact with the hole in the KXFL3 board.
+The KXFL3 board has only ten pins. - Replace the screw through the bottom cover and heat sink so it passes through the hole in the KXFL3 board.
+It does not make electrical contact with the board.
 It is there to ensure the board cannot be dislodged by rough handling of the KX3.
 If the screw strikes the board instead of entering the hole, you have the KXFL3 plugged in incorrectly.